qiutongMS/WindowsAppSdkResources/WindowsAppSDK-ProjectTemplates/webview2/docs/ai-vibe-playbook.md

 Quick reference for AI-assisted development: bring up the front end + native bridge, log to pinpoint issues, and validate with E2E.

-## Task loop (when AI is coding)
+## AI Agent Task Loop: Follow These Steps for Every Feature
+**Instructions for AI coding assistants: Execute these steps in order for all feature implementations.**

 - Implement the requested change first.
 - Add focused debug logs (front end via `useLogger`/`app.log`, native via Serilog) around the new logic.
-- Build end-to-end: `pwsh .\scripts\build-all.ps1 -Configuration Debug -Platform ARM64` (or your arch).
-Fix any build errors.
+- **Build everything**: `pwsh .\scripts\build-all.ps1 -Configuration Debug -Platform ARM64` (or your arch).
+  - This runs `npm run build` (frontend) + compiles native code (embeds frontend into exe).
+  - **Critical**: Changes to frontend code require BOTH `npm run build` AND native compilation to take effect in the exe.
+  - Fix any build errors before proceeding.
-- Add/adjust E2E coverage for the new behavior.
+- Add/adjust E2E coverage for the new behavior in `tests/Winshell.E2E.WebDriver/BasicE2ETests.cs`.
-- Run the full E2E helper: `pwsh .\scripts\test-e2e.ps1 -Configuration Debug -Platform ARM64` (auto-downloads EdgeDriver, sets envs, runs tests).
+- Run the full E2E helper: `pwsh .\scripts\test-e2e.ps1 -Configuration Debug -Platform ARM64`.
+  - This automatically builds the project, downloads EdgeDriver, sets environment variables, and runs tests.
+  - Tests use the compiled exe, not the dev server.
-- Review test output and native logs; iterate until green.
+- Review test output in console and native logs in `ARM64/Debug/logs/` (or `x64/Debug/logs/`); iterate until green.
 - Ship the feature.

+**Key insight**: The exe embeds the frontend assets.
+Running only `npm run build` updates files in `native/Winshell/Web/` but the exe won't use them until you recompile with `build.ps1` or `build-all.ps1`.

 ## Dev workflow
-- Hot reload: `pwsh .\scripts\start-dev.ps1 -Configuration Debug -Platform x64 -Port 5173` (use `-Platform ARM64` on ARM).
-The script sets `WINSHELL_DEV_URL` and launches the native host.
+- **Hot reload (recommended for development)**: `pwsh .\scripts\start-dev.ps1 -Configuration Debug -Platform ARM64` (use `-Platform x64` on x64).
+  - Starts Vite dev server on port 5173 with hot module replacement.
+  - Sets `WINSHELL_DEV_URL` environment variable and launches the native exe.
+  - Frontend changes reload instantly without recompiling native code.
+  - Press Ctrl+C to stop both dev server and app.
-- One-shot build: `pwsh .\scripts\build-all.ps1 -Configuration Debug -Platform ARM64` (or Release/x64).
-Add `-SkipWebBuild` to skip the web build.
+- **Full build (for testing/release)**: `pwsh .\scripts\build-all.ps1 -Configuration Debug -Platform ARM64` (or `Release`/`x64`).
+  - Runs `npm install` (if needed) → `npm run build` → compiles native project.
+  - Frontend assets are embedded into the exe in `ARM64/Debug/` or `x64/Debug/`.
+  - Use `-SkipWebBuild` to skip the web build step if frontend hasn't changed.
+- **Native-only build**: `pwsh .\scripts\build.ps1 -Configuration Debug -Platform ARM64`.
+  - Only compiles native C# code, assumes `native/Winshell/Web/` already has built frontend assets.
-- Native-only run: `pwsh .\scripts\run.ps1 -Configuration Debug -Platform ARM64` (assumes web assets already built into `native/Winshell/Web`).
+- **Run without building**: `pwsh .\scripts\run.ps1 -Configuration Debug -Platform ARM64`.
+  - Launches the exe without building anything.
 - Repo overview and quick commands: see `README.md` (AI/vibe section links to this playbook).

 ## Bridge usage and extension